|

 |||

-1901 |
+1901 | 14th February: May's friend

-is shattered; she is now a permanent guest in the Villa »Shatterhand.« For Joseph Kürschner May writes his pacifist novel Et in terra pax.
+»Shatterhand.« For Joseph Kürschner May writes his pacifist novel Et in terra pax.
 With that May undermines the imperialistic tendency – the hurrah-patriotism of the collected work ›China‹ in which his text appears.
 End of September May travels with Emma and Klara in Switzerland to Vierwaldstaetter See.
 In autum he writes as an answer to polemic press attacks an anonymous pamphlet »Karl May als Erzieher« and »Die Wahrheit über Karl May«.
 10th December May is sueing Adalbert Fischer for unauthorized reprint of his Münchmeyer novels. |

 Radebeul, Kirchstraße 5 Villa »Shatterhand.« |